wragge/trove-zone-totals/README.md

 * `zone` – name of the Trove zone
 * `total` – number of records in the zone

+### trove-zone-formats.csv

+The dataset is saved as a CSV file containing the following columns:

+* `zone` – name of the Trove zone
+* `format` – format type (see [list of formats](https://trove.nla.gov.au/about/create-something/using-api/api-technical-guide#formats))
+* `total` – number of records in the zone with this format

 ---

 Created by [Tim Sherratt](https://timsherratt.org).
 If you think this is useful, you can become a [GitHub sponsor](https://github.com/sponsors/wragge).